mauriciog24/openstagram-pytest/README.md

-# Tests for PirateStagram
+# Tests for OpenStagram

-This goal of this project is to automate test cases for the [PirateStagram](https://github.com/gutierrezdnf/piratestagram) project using Python, pytest and Selenium WebDriver.
+The goal of this project is to automate test cases for the [OpenStagram](https://github.com/gutierrezdnf/openstagram) project using Python, pytest and Selenium WebDriver.

 **Instructions:**